Air Caribbean Flight 309: Happenings outside the Air Caribbean airplane

-About the same time as Air Caribbean Flight 309's take-off, Eastern Airlines Flight 75, performed on this date by a Lockheed L-1011 TriStar jet, was approaching Puerto Rico to land at the Luis Munoz Marin International Airport, then known as Isla Verde International Airport.
+At about the same time as Air Caribbean Flight 309's take-off, Eastern Airlines Flight 75, performed on this date by a Lockheed L-1011 TriStar jet, was approaching Puerto Rico to land at the Luis Munoz Marin International Airport, then known as Isla Verde International Airport.

-Right about that time (18:00 local standard time, or 6:00 PM) patrons were arriving at a local bar in Barrio Obrero, a Santurce area near the international airport, to enjoy drinks and socialize during the rest of that afternoon and ensuing night.
+Right about that time (18:00 local standard time, or 6:00 PM) patrons were arriving at a local bar in Barrio Obrero, a Santurce area near the international airport, to enjoy drinks and socialize during the rest of that late afternoon and ensuing evening & night.